Bluffton Personal Injury Lawyer

 - Medical bills – Settlements include money for any past, ongoing, or projected future costs of reasonable and necessary medical treatment for your injuries.
 This includes hospital stays, ambulance transport, specialist visits, and prescription medications.

 - Out-of-pocket expenses – You could be entitled to compensation for any out-of-pocket costs you incur for costs related to your injuries, including the cost of transportation to and from medical appointments or in-home assistance.

-- Lost wages – If you were forced to miss work while recovering from your injuries, you could be entitled to compensation for your lost income.
+- Lost wages – If you were forced to miss work while recovering from your injuries, you could be entitled to compensation for your lost wages and income.

-- Lost earning potential – If your injuries are severe enough to prevent you from returning to your usual job, you could receive compensation for losses in your long-term earning capacity.
+- Lost earning capacity– If your injuries are severe enough to prevent you from returning to your usual job, you could receive compensation for losses in your long-term earning potential

 - Pain and suffering – Compensation includes money for the subjective costs of the physical pain, emotional suffering, and mental anguish you endured due to the accident and your injuries.